-💡 Light Protocol is a privacy infrastructure for Solana.
-The “Light Cash” app allows you to make private transactions and protect your identity.
+💡 Light Protocol was a privacy infrastructure for Solana.
+The “Light Cash” app allowed you to make private transactions and protect your identity.

 This is a relatively simple model on the surface but posed a number of UX challenges.

 Our goal was to make this as user-friendly as possible.

 Tornado Cash is the main privacy protocol on Ethereum, and has since expanded to encompass several other EVMs.
 It has also been forked by other teams e.g.: Sherpa Cash on Avalanche.